wp-slimstat/wp-slimstat/readme.txt

 = Social Media =
 [Like Us](https://www.facebook.com/slimstatistics/) on Facebook and [follow us](https://twitter.com/wp_stats) on Twitter to get the latest news and updates about our plugin.

+= Contribute =
+Slimstat Analytics is an open source project, dependent in large parts on community support.
+You can fork our [Github repository](https://github.com/slimstat/wp-slimstat) and submit code enhancements, bugfixes or provide localization files to let our plugin speak even more languages.
+[This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who would like to donate money - be it once, be it regularly, be it a small or a big amount.
+Everything is set up for an easy donation process.
+Try it out, you'll be amazed how good it feels!
+If you're on a tight budget, and coding is not your thing, please consider writing [a review](https://wordpress.org/support/plugin/wp-slimstat/reviews/#new-post) for Slimstat as a token of appreciation for our hard work!

 = Translations =
 Slimstat is available in multiple languages: English, Belarusian (UStarCash), Chinese (沐熙工作室), Farsi, French (Michael Bastin, Jean-Michel Venet, Yves Pouplard, Henrick Kac), German (TechnoViel), Indonesian ([ChameleonJohn](https://www.chameleonjohn.com/)), Italian ([Slimstat Dev Team](https://www.wp-slimstat.com)), Japanese (h_a_l_f), Portuguese, Russian (Vitaly), Spanish ([WebHostingHub](http://www.webhostinghub.com/)), Swedish (Per Soderman) and Turkish (Seyit Mehmet Çoban).
 Is your language missing or incomplete?
 [Contact us](http://support.wp-slimstat.com/) today.